IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 For instance, tipping is not customary in China, and behaviors like pointing with your finger are considered rude.

-On the other hand, Chinese people do not wait placidly in line, restaurant service can be inconsistent, and spitting is not considered impolite.
+On the other hand, Chinese people do not wait placidly in line, restaurant service can be inconsistent, and spitting is generally not considered impolite.

 One final note about Chinese etiquette: Bring your own toilet paper and hand sanitizer.
 It’s not considered bad manners, and you’ll need it.